 Navigating Overlapping Compliance – CCCFA, CoFI, AML/CFT

 Traversing cross-regime obligations can, for many, represent one of the greatest complexities of the regulatory environment.
-Hear from those on the frontline about risk management in meeting cross-regime obligations.
+This engaging panel discussion explores how overlapping compliances may be navigated in practice.

 Consumer protection; frauds, scams, AML

 Staying a step ahead of the scammers: The struggle to keep ahead of the scammers is real!
 As scammers and fraudsters seek out more sophisticated means to penetrate every aspect of financial life across the globe, the race to mitigate the risk posed and damage caused is an operational imperative for all institutions.
 From solicitor trust accounts to investment brokers and traditional banks, it appears that no one is immune from the risk of frauds and scams.
 While regulations offer some level of protection, there are still gaps that need to be plugged by the institutions’ own efforts.
-Hear from those on the frontline of protecting against frauds and scams about how they are mitigating risk and what is best practice in staying a step ahead of the scammers.
+Hear from those on the frontline of protecting against frauds and scams about how they are mitigating risk.

 David Ireland, Partner, Dentons